-This talk is dedicated to essential workers, whose selflessness, expertise, and dedication have helped to sustain us in the Covid-19 pandemic.

-I would also like to acknowledge all the freedom-loving people on the planet, including those fighting for their freedom in Ukraine.
+This talk is dedicated to essential workers, who have sustained us in the COVID-19 pandemic.
+I also acknowledge all the freedom-loving people on the planet, including those fighting for their freedom in Ukraine.

 Outline of Presentation

 - Background and Motivation Some of Our Relevant Research Pre-Pandemic - Optimization and Supply Chain Network Models Inspired by the COVID-19 Pandemic - Food - Medical Supplies - Methodology The Variational Inequality Problem - Game Theory and Supply Chain Network Models Inspired by the COVID-19 Pandemic - Food and Labor Disruptions - Dealing with the Media and Impacting Policy